Send and receive messages¶

 Then, we need to get the two streams on which the messages will be sent.
 This process takes place in the form's constructor as shown below:

-In the constructor, we also initialize a MessageConstructor class which will be used for generating the messages.
+In the constructor, we also initialise a MessageConstructor class which will be used for generating the messages.

 - Encode the message to a byte array.